Old Photo Specialists

 Old Photo Specialist was founded in Greensboro, N.C.
 1971 by William Heroy, a biomedical engineering graduate of Duke University.
-We have been in our current location at 320 S. Elm St since 1977 operating first as a photo restoration studio, second as a commercial and portrait studio, and last as a vendor and restorer of antique frames.
+We had been at our location on Elm St since 1977 operating first as a photo restoration studio, second as a commercial and portrait studio, and last as a vendor and restorer of antique frames.
 Now, we operate from our brand new location in Summerfield, NC.
 We are well known locally and in the surrounding area for quality, archival products, with a strong emphasis on historical accuracy and pigment printing (referred to as giclee’).
-OPS spends a great deal of time repairing the smallest of details.
+Old Photo Specialists spends a great deal of time repairing the smallest of details.
 Though the vast majority of our work is concerned with old photos (made between 1840 and 1950), we often work with modern photos as well.
 Our specialty and favorites are the medium to large size convex oval and flat prints (that often look like pastel drawings), panoramic photos, and photos predating 1950; however, we are experienced in restoring faded color prints and cracked or damaged photos (documents, artwork) as well.
 Also, you will find that we maintain a stock of original oval frames and are able to repair older oval and ornate flat frames-and we often recreate small photos into large ones to fit into these frames.

-All delivered reproductions include a lifetime warranty against fading and water damage (we lacquer finish all reprints for extra longevity).
-It must be stated here that our favorite items to work on are the large antique oval photographs (they come in many sizes and shapes) and the panoramic photos form WW1, WW2, the Spanish American War, and various family reunions and special events.
-Do not attempt to open a panoramic that has been rolled up as years of being in tubes have made the emulsions brittle.
+All of our print reproductions include a lifetime warranty against fading and water damage (we lacquer finish all of our prints for extra longevity).
+It must be stated here that our favorite items to restore are the large antique oval photographs (they come in many sizes and shapes)as well as panoramic photos from WW1, WW2, the Spanish American War, and various family reunions and special events.
+Do not attempt to open a panoramic that has been rolled up as years of being in tubes will have made the emulsions brittle.
 Unrolling the photo may result in permanent damage to the original.
 Also, improper removal of a large convex prints from the frame can also result in damage to the print as well as the glass, which is very expensive to replace.

 Our staff includes:

-If you are considering our services, please note the following:
+If you are considering our services, please read the following:

-- OPS needs access to the earliest printing of the photographs to be worked on for us to do our best work.
+- OPS needs access to the earliest printing of every photograph for us to do our best work.
 Making a proper scan (or the use of cameras for larger items and convex pictures) is essential to our photo restoration process since originals contain chemical information that is usually lost once a scan is made that “skips” over that detail.
 Most shops then make “color copies” that can easily result in the long term destruction of the image once they are exposed to prolonged sunlight.
 We only make archival giclee’ prints!
 Usually we do not need to keep the original once the correct scan has been made.
 Serious genealogists need to store all photographic originals in a safe, dry place and only make archival giclee prints on the most important ones.

-- OPS does not have separate pricing for component restoration stages- one for the scanning process, one computer restoration (known as Photoshop and may be subject to time spent (other studios may get you on this one)), and finally one for the printing (includes lacquer finishing-very important).
-Instead, we combine all three processes are into one price (additional charges for more serious restorations are quoted in advance and do not exceed the quoted amount).
-All work is done in our shop- never out sourced.
-We only make giclee’ prints which are lacquer finished after being allowed to dry over night.
+- OPS does not have separate pricing for stages of our photo restoration processes – one for the scanning process, one computer restoration (known as Photoshop and may be subject to time spent (other studios may get you on this one)), and finally one for the printing (includes lacquer finishing-very important).
+Instead, we combine all three processes into one price (additional charges for more serious restorations are quoted in advance and do not exceed the quoted amount).
+All work is done in our shop- never outsourced.

-- In the case of restoring color prints, it is important to understand that UV light which is a natural component of sunlight is responsible for breaking down the chemical compounds that give reflected light, or the color you see, resulting in “fading” or loss of color.
+- In the case of restoring color prints, it is important to understand that UV light which is a natural component of sunlight is responsible for breaking down the chemical compounds that give selected reflected light, or the color you see, resulting in “fading” or loss of color.
 The software in many of today’s programs is able to recover much of this loss, the rest is done by us.
-Prints that are severely damaged or have been copied already generally do not recover well.
+Prints that are severely damaged, out of focus or have been copied already generally do not restore well.